 Where the HUD fails to augment data in the appropriate relative position to real-world objects, incorrect positioning of projected images may also happen.
 This may have safety implications, and distortion also plays one of the most crucial roles in the perceived quality of the display, and the vehicle manufacturer who integrates it.

 Distortion of an HUD projection caused by misalignment of the optical path within the HUD engine.

 For accurate, automated distortion detection, Modulation transfer function (MTF) is crucial.
 MTF is a quantification of the imaging performance of an optical system, specifically defining a camera’s ability to generate an image of an object that accurately reflects the same resolution and contrast (sharpness) of the object as viewed in the real world.

 There are multiple reasons that cameras do not generate images which are indistinguishable from reality, beginning with the behavior of light waves that are received by the camera and augmented by the limitations in the camera’s lens, dynamic range, and sensor resolution.

 These factors influence the image quality, which will establish measurement accuracy as software tests are performed against the image.
 The MTF of an optical system is the measurement of the system’s capability to compensate for its own technical limitations and process light as accurately as possible.

 As accurate measurement requires an understanding of where distortion is originating, MTF plays a key part in measuring distortion.
-Just as aberration may be present in a projection because of anomalies in the HUD system, aberration can also be caused by the camera as it captures light from the HUD projections to produce a CCD image.
+Just as aberration may be present in a projection because of anomalies in the HUD system, aberration can also be caused by the camera as it captures light from the HUD projections to produce a measurement image.

 The measurement system may return a false negative if the camera does not supply high enough optical performance to generate a clear image, indicating HUD image distortion where there is none.